Stuart Forster meets an artist in Ouranopolis, Greece, and discovers what to look for when decoding the symbolism of Orthodox icons.

-The materials from which icons are made helps give them a long life expectancy.
+The materials from which icons are made help give them a long life expectancy.
 “An oil painting will change more in 30 years than an icon in 500,” says Jakobos with conviction.

 Learn more about the Mount Athos Area via its tourist information website.

-See more about attractions in Greece on the Greek Tourism Organisation website.
+See more about attractions in Greece on the Visit Greece website.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.